batuhancetinkaya1/2D-Platformer-Game/README.md

 ---

 ## Handcrafted Assets
-The key and door sprites, were carefully crafted by hand to give the game a unique and personalized aesthetic.
+The key and door assets designed by Batuhan as pixel art, to give the game a personalized touches.

 ### Key Sprite
 ![image](https://github.com/user-attachments/assets/66c32336-d24c-4807-8550-dfc1ef9a747f)